dantarion/bbtools/README.md

 # Credits
 * @dantarion, main developer
-* @appleken, for helping on twitter and giving tons of insight and knowledge about these games I don't actually play
+* @bananaken, for helping on twitter and giving tons of insight and knowledge about these games I don't actually play
+* @logichole, for labeling a billion commands less than 24 hours after the public release of boxdox-bb

 # Shoutouts
 * AltimorTASDK for creating Xrd hitbox tools and Xrd Decrypter